shahab1992/socket-echo-app/README.md

 This program provides a simple example of libevent and its useful for socket programming either blocking and non blocking

 How to build:
+First simply run the inst-script.sh script
-Simply by running: make all
+Then by running: make all

 Usage:
 To use the program you can simply run the following command in two different terminals: